F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 }
 ```
 ### Changing the BIG-IP Configuration utility (GUI) port
-Depending on the deployment requirements, the default managament port for the BIG-IP may need to be changed.
+Depending on the deployment requirements, the default management port for the BIG-IP may need to be changed.
 To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.<br>
 ***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
 BIG-IP v13.x and later in a single-NIC configuration uses port 8443.
 All prior BIG-IP versions default to 443 on the MGMT interface.<br>
 ***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.